 Anadarko has said Kerr-McGee reorganized to separate its chemical business from its oil and gas business and maximize shareholder value.

 Separately, Anadarko and former officers of its Kerr-McGee unit settled a related lawsuit about the same two-step transaction brought by shareholders of Tronox earlier this week.
 The settlement, for $35 million in cash, resolves fraud claims against the company and individuals including Luke Corbett, Robert Wohleber and Gregory Pilcher.

-ConocoPhillips (COP) is the largest U.S. independent oil and gas producer by market value, followed by Anadarko, based on today’s closing prices in New York.
+ConocoPhillips (COP:US) is the largest U.S. independent oil and gas producer by market value, followed by Anadarko, based on today’s closing prices in New York.
 Independent oil companies don’t own refineries or chemical businesses.

 Anadarko fell 1.3 percent to $68.90 at 4:55 p.m. in New York.

 The bankruptcy case is Tronox Inc., 09-10156, U.S. Bankruptcy Court, Southern District of New York (Manhattan).